 A monument to human endurance, watched over by penguins and majestic glaciers

 Point Wild is an unassuming, narrow sand and rock point, with steep tidewater glaciers and cliffs on its edges.
-It lies on the north coast of Elephant Island, part of the South Shetland Islands of Antarctica.
+It lies on the north coast of Elephant Island (part of the South Shetland Islands) 7 miles west of Cape Valentine.

 Despite its lack of grandeur, this small bit of land has a starring role in history - it was named after Frank Wild, the leader of the survivors of Sir Ernest Shackleton's shipwrecked expedition.
 15 men camped here and managed to survive for four months of Antarctic winter before they were rescued by a Chilean naval ship in August 1916.